 Disclaimer: MotherToBaby Fact Sheets are meant for general information purposes and should not replace the advice of your health care provider.
 MotherToBaby is a service of the non-profit Organization of Teratology Information Specialists (OTIS).
+OTIS/MotherToBaby encourages inclusive and person-centered language.
+While our name still contains a reference to mothers, we are updating our resources with more inclusive terms.
+Use of the term mother or maternal refers to a person who is pregnant.
+Use of the term father or paternal refers to a person who contributes sperm.
 Copyright by OTIS, February 1, 2024.